 Hidden behind a hedge, 270 feet up a windy hillside in Moray, Mandeigh Wells has created a pollinator’s paradise in a tiny garden which is just 72 foot from the back gate to the front hedge.
 This is a place where species of cultivars mingle with wild plants such as ground elder to create a rich feast for the eyes and the senses.
-This small cottage garden contains a sunny courtyard, a Japanese area leading into a tiny woodland garden and onto a mixed herbaceous border immersed in nectar-rich plants and bright colours.
+This small cottage garden contains a sunny courtyard, a Japanese area leading into a tiny woodland garden, and onto a mixed herbaceous border immersed in nectar-rich plants and bright colours.

 “When the rep for Scotland’s Garden Scheme first visited to see about opening my garden, I told her I had no weeds.
 I know she was a bit sceptical when she spotted the ground elder that forms the backdrop under the front hedge, and sow thistles popping up in various places.
-While I may ‘weed out’ plants at times, if an area is getting crowed, I’m happy to leave many wild or native plants in situ until I want to use the space for one of the cultivars.
+While I may ‘weed out’ plants at times, if an area is getting crowded, I’m happy to leave many wild or native plants in situ until I want to use the space for one of the cultivars.
 The words of AA Milne who said, ‘Weeds are flowers too, once you get to know them’, always stay with me.”

-Mandeigh gardens for wildlife, particularly for pollinators and invertebrates but she counts herself as lucky to have a long eared bat hang out in the shed and a common lizard in the courtyard.
-With two ponds, the fish pond and the wildlife pond, toads, newts, frogs and dragonflies are all well supported.
+Mandeigh gardens for wildlife, particularly for pollinators and invertebrates, but she counts herself as lucky to have a long eared bat hang out in the shed and a common lizard in the courtyard.
+With two ponds, the fish pond and the wildlife pond, toads, newts, frogs, and dragonflies are all well supported.

 This tiny garden wraps around the house on three sides and the journey created round the space makes it feel bigger.
 The shape of the garden has been quite influential in the planning and design and enabled Mandeigh to have a series of rooms.